 Where can my project(s) be located?
-Projects can be located within Maryland's portion of the Chesapeake Bay Watershed and/or Maryland's Coastal Zone (see map for details).
+Projects can be located within r Maryland's Coastal Zone (see map for details).
 Since these are planning projects, the project area can encompass both public and private lands.

 What kind of projects are supported by Outcome 2?
 Projects that seek to improve a local government's understanding of flood impacts and vulnerabilities and that address those impacts at a community scale are encouraged to submit a proposal.
 Flood impacts may be at the community, county, or municipal level and may be the result of high tide flooding, changing sea levels, and/or an increased incidence and severity of precipitation events.
 Proposed projects can plan for either or both short (1-10 years) and long (+10 years) term flood impacts.